Search

 To be clear, the tzedakos are not acting maliciously.
 Their intentions are good, and they’re right to show appreciation to their donors.
 But I would argue that there are other ways to express gratitude without removing the most sought-after esrogim from the general market.
 Perhaps a beautifully crafted letter of thanks or a different type of gift could be given to donors instead—something that doesn’t impact the price of an item that is supposed to be accessible to all.

 Every Jew, regardless of financial situation, should be able to fulfill the mitzvah with pride, holding a beautiful esrog in their hands.
-By reserving the finest esrogim for a select few, we are unintentionally creating a divide that goes against the very spirit of the camaraderie inherent in every yom tov.
+By reserving the finest esrogim for a select few, we are unintentionally creating a divide that goes against the very spirit and camaraderie inherent in every yom tov.

 To the tzedakos giving esrogim to their donors: please, for the sake of the broader community, consider finding another way to show your appreciation.
 Your work is vital, and your donors are crucial to your success, but the unintended consequences of this practice are too great to ignore.
 In a time when many are struggling financially, it’s more important than ever to think about how our actions—no matter how well-intentioned—affect the klal.